DblK/tinshop/README.md

 Here is the command `goreleaser release --snapshot --skip-publish --rm-dist`.

 Dead simple, thanks to Golang!

+Note: Do NOT forget to generate webUI first!

 ## Changing the structure of an interface?